 When was the Japanese Business Alliance in Serbia founded and what are this association’s goals?

-In which areas of industry are representatives of Japanese business active in Serbia today?
+In which areas of the industry are representatives of Japanese business active in Serbia today?

 – Five Japanese investors currently operate in Serbia, with the recent investment of company Yazaki – following the investments of JTI and Panasonic – representing Japan’s first greenfield investment in Serbia, while investments at the global level, by the until recently Slovenian Helios and Italian Lames group, became part of Japan’s Kansai, i.e. Hi-Lex, and with them the aforementioned factories of these companies in Serbia.
 In addition to the noted companies, another eighteen Japanese companies operate in Serbia, as well as over forty Serbian companies that work closely with Japanese firms.

-How do the businesspeople gathered within the Japanese Business Alliance assess Serbia’s investment and business climate?
+How do the business people gather within the Japanese Business Alliance assess Serbia’s investment and business climate?

 – The current implementation of the first greenfield investment sends a positive message about conditions for doing business in Serbia, as well as sending a positive signal to other Japanese companies that are considering Serbia as a business destination.
 However, there is room for further improvement, and here we are primarily referring to increasing the efficiency of the public administration and reducing bureaucracy and ensuring the predictability of operational costs, as well as the clear and transparent implementation of laws.